 965 miles long

 In northern Algeria the landscape looks very similar to that of southern Spain.
-There are several cities like Mohammadia, Mascara, and Saida worth considering along the prime meridian.
+There are several cities like Mohammadia, Mascara, and Saida worth considering however the more south you go, the more remote the villages become.
 The northern part is mostly covered by the Tell Atlas or a mountain range that stretches through Morocco and into Algeria.
 They keep northern Algeria cooler than the south and much more like a hot Mediterranean climate.

 Mali – 22°N to 15°N

-In northern Mali, the landscape is barren and full on desert.
+In northern Mali, the landscape is barren and full desert.
 The prime meridian enters Mali in the Saharan desert and never leaves.
-From here it travels in mostly the Sahara desert and only come across a few towns.
+From here it travels in desolate landscape and only comes across a few towns.
 After 475 miles the prime meridian exits Mali at the Burkina Faso border.

 Enters: 21°52’17.3″N 0°00’00.0″E